 Windows 7 has a fairly robust repair function that can sometimes restore functionality to a corrupt Windows partition.
 An accessible guide to this process is available from here:

 If you have exhausted every other option and the problem persists after a repair has been attempted, then it's worth double checking to make sure it's definitely not a hardware fault.
 If you are sure that this is not the case then a complete re-install of Windows can be attempted.
 Please note that this will erase EVERYTHING that is currently on the windows partition of your computer hard disk so anything that is not backed-up or duplicated will be LOST.
 Additionally, any software that was installed on the machine such as Microsoft Word, or Outlook will have to be re-installed.
 Information about re-installing Windows can be found here:

 If the advice in the previous sections hasn't helped, you probably need assistance.

-If you're still unsure, contact the IT Services Help Centre who can carry out an inital assesment via phone or email and where appropriate arrange a convienient appointment for hands-on troubleshooting.
+If you're still unsure, contact the IT Services Help Centre who can carry out an initial assessment via phone or email and where appropriate arrange a convenient appointment for hands-on troubleshooting.